 After you’ve done that, you’ll be asked to create a password for your account.
 Don’t forget this!

 Bluehost will send you an email confirming your information.
-From there, log into your Bluehost account to get WordPress installed.
+From there, log in to your

 Note: If you’re moving from one domain name to another, here’s how to change your domain name without hurting SEO.

 The first time you log into your site